codeurjc-students/2025-MyMLB/README.md

 ### 📚 Library To Use
 Since the front-end will be develop using `Angular`, the library chosen for creating all the charts will be `ng2-charts`, which is a wrapper for the popular chart library `Chart.js`.

+## 🔍 Algorithm or Advanced Query
+This section will be reflected when updating the standings of every division in both leagues, as these will be updated automatically based on the following data:
+- A team’s number of wins.
+- A team’s number of losses.

+From these fields, all of the other team statistics will be calculated automatically, and the standings will be updated accordingly.

 ## 👤 User Stories